UKPLab/CARE/content-server/README.md

 ## Main Frameworks
 - [Hypothesis](https://web.hypothes.is/) is used for annotating text passages in the PDFs.
-- [Git Submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) are used for including the current project files of Hypothesis into the content-server.
+- [Git Submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) are used for including additional frameworks

 __Note__: See also the architecture overview for further information about the frameworks!